hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 After clicking on the "Open", right below the "Stop Now" button, you will be brought to a page asking you to create the first PTFE administrator account.
-You will be able to create additional administrators once you login.
+You will be able to create additional administrators once you log in.

 ![New admin dialog](./assets/create-an-account.png)